fattorilab/vr-navigation-tasks/Docs/scripts_docs/Scene_creation.md

 ### SomeGreenery

-Instantiates (active and visible) bushes and mushrooms with a random disposition within the ground area gameObject that has this script as component (see `SwapForward()`, above).
+Instantiates (active and visible) bushes and mushrooms with a random disposition within the ground area (gameObject) that has this script as component.
+It also provides a method to delete the objects it created.

 <details>
 <summary>Inspect code</summary>